booch/presentations/Fifty-Years-of-Ruby/README.md

 - elevator pitch
     - what is the point?
         - Ruby influences and influenced-bys
-    - tie it back to Ruby better
+    - tie it all back to Ruby better
-- Chronological order
+- Chronological order ✅
     - Timeline at the top or bottom
-- EngleBART
+- EngelBART
 - Wait to introduce myself during the first quote
 - Dave Thomas might be in the room?!?!?!?!?!
 - Matz may be in the room!?!?!?!?!
 - less about Dynabook
-    - tie anything in with Smalltalk portions
+    - keep everything tied to Smalltalk and Ruby
-- Alto team?
+- Alto team
     - Felt guilty having spare computer cycles overnight
 - $32k in 1973 is now $200k ✅
 - More fun with constraints